 Are you starting a niche authority site or operating a small start-up?
-When launching a new venture, it can be hard to gain traction without a large email list, established community or thriving social media group.
+When launching a new venture, it can be hard to grow traffic without a large email list, established community or thriving social media group.

-Here are five ways (some quickies, some long-term strategies) to increase traffic when you're first starting out and need to build your audience:
+Here are five ways (some quickies, some long-term strategies) to gain traction when you’re first starting out and need to build your audience:

 1. Do a giveaway.